-In this series, artist Lori Putnam speaks on the role artists can play in the conservation and preservation of land, cultures, and buildings.
-In this installment, Putnam explains the “why” of artists and conservancy.
+Artist Lori Putnam speaks on the role artists can play in the conservation and preservation of land, cultures, and buildings.
+Here, she explains the “why” of artists and conservancy.

 For the past several months I have been sharing specific conservancy efforts in which I have had the great fortune to be personally involved.
 In this installment, I want to explore exactly why it really matters.
 The hope is that each of you will become more interested and seek ways that you can help preserve our planet and its beauty for future generations.